moawizbinyamin/intro/README.md

 # 👋 Hi, I'm Moawiz Bin Yamin

-🎓 Final-year Artificial Intelligence undergraduate at FAST NUCES, Islamabad, with a passion for solving real-world problems using Machine Learning, Deep Learning, and Computer Vision.
+🎓 Artificial Intelligence graduate from FAST NUCES, Islamabad, with a passion for solving real-world problems using Machine Learning, Deep Learning, and Computer Vision.
 I specialize in building multimodal AI systems and intelligent tools that combine text, image, and video data.

 ---